Elizabeth Douglas-Home

 Elizabeth Hester Douglas-Home, Baroness Home of the Hirsel (6 November 1909 – 3 September 1990) was the wife of British politician and prime minister Alec Douglas-Home.

 Biography

 She was born Elizabeth Hester Alington, the second daughter of the Very Rev Cyril Alington—headmaster of Shrewsbury School and Eton College successively, as well as chaplain to King George V—and his wife, Hester Margaret Lyttelton, daughter of George Lyttelton, 4th Baron Lyttelton.
 Elizabeth was the first woman to become a fellow (governor) of Eton.

 She married Alec Douglas-Home on 3 October 1936.
-Thanks to her husband acquiring and renouncing various titles, she had, according to The Guinness Book of Records, more names successively in her lifetime than any other once-married, British-only woman.
+Thanks to her husband acquiring and renouncing various titles, she had, according to The Guinness Book of Records, excluding the royal family, changed her title more than any other monogamous woman having been known as: Lady Home of the Hirsel, Lady Douglas-Home, Lady Dunglass, Countess Home and Miss Elizabeth Alington.